 If you’d rather bring your pooch, just let Google know.
 Maybe you need free parking?
 No problem.
 How about a kid-friendly hotel?
 Yep, designate that, as well.

-You can also toggle among options at different max price points, down to the exact max dollar amount.
+You can also toggle among options at different max price points, down to the exact dollar amount.

 Easier to interact with a map view of your hotel options?
 No prob, just click into the map that’s listed in the SERP.
-Sift through your options until you find the exact hotel, room, price, location, and amenities you’re looking for.
+Sift through your options until you find the precise hotel, room, price, location, and amenities you’re looking for.

 Then click the call-to-action button “Book a Room.”